 Are There Successor Trustees for Irrevocable Trusts?

 Serving as a trustee is a big job that can take time and energy.
 In some situations, it can even last for years.
 If you are creating a living trust and choosing who to appoint as successor trustee, make sure you choose someone who is competent, trustworthy and healthy.
-If it’s possible that your trust could exists for several years after your death before it settles, you should also try to choose a younger successor trustee to avoid any issues.
+Let’s say it’s possible that your trust could exists for several years after your death before it settles.
+In this case, it would be smart to choose a younger successor trustee to avoid any issues.

 - Once you choose your beneficiaries, don’t forget to update your retirement accounts, pensions, life insurance and brokerage accounts.
 Aside from choosing your beneficiaries, you’ll also need to designate power of attorney.
 If you have minor children, you’ll need to determine a guardianship plan.